Tony Huge

 Spermidine is one of the most evidence-backed longevity compounds available.
 It has human epidemiological data showing mortality reduction, a clear mechanism (autophagy induction), extension of lifespan in every model organism tested, cardiovascular protection, neuroprotection, and an excellent safety profile.

-For the Enhanced Man building a longevity protocol, spermidine belongs in the foundation tier — not the experimental tier.
+For the enhanced man building a longevity protocol, spermidine belongs in the foundation tier — not the experimental tier.
 It’s safe, effective, well-studied, and available in both food and supplement form.

 Learn more about building a comprehensive longevity approach with the Enhanced Athlete Protocol, including supplement optimization and nutrition frameworks.